VolYurts/QA-portfolio/bug_reports/bug_reports_test_cases/bug_reports.md

 ---

 **Steps to Reproduce:**
-1. Navigate to login page
+1. Navigate to the login page
-2. Enter valid email: `john.doe@example.com`
+2. Enter a valid email: `john.doe@example.com`
 3. Enter valid password: `Password123!`
 4. Click "Sign In"

 ---

+**Actual Result:**
+Message shown:
+> The account sign-in was incorrect, or your account is disabled temporarily.
+Please wait and try again later.

 **Expected Result:**
-User is successfully logged in and redirected to account dashboard.
+User is successfully logged in and redirected to the account dashboard.

 ---

 **Problem:**
-User cannot log in despite providing correct credentials.
+The user cannot log in despite providing the correct credentials.
 This blocks access and indicates a possible bug in authentication or user status.

 ---

-**Severity:** High
+**Severity:** Blocker
 **Priority:** High
+**Status:** New
 **Attachments:**
 ![alt text](image-1.png)